About Regeneration

 Be seagrass safe by boating responsibly.
 Propeller ruts, groundings, and improper moorings create scars in meadows that can last decades.

-Port managers
+Port Managers

 Follow dredging protocols that preserve seagrasses.
 Dredging creates turbidity that prevents seagrasses from getting the light they need.
 Timing dredging to coincide with seagrasses’ dormant period improves their survival and regrowth, as does selecting sites where seagrasses are resilient.
 By assessing light requirements and monitoring light, a large dredging project successfully prevented seagrass loss.
 Low light, high frequency, and long dredging periods all increase the risk to seagrasses, but dredging regimes can be adjusted to meet the needs of ports and seagrasses.

-Resort owners
+Resort Owners

 Protect seagrasses around your resorts.
 Some resort owners consider seagrasses to be unsightly and remove them.
 However, besides protecting your beaches, seagrass meadows keep water clear and can provide amazing ecotourism adventures.